-In extenuating circumstances, (i.e., hospitalizations, reported positive COVID, jury duty, military reserve) the student is expected to notify their clinical instructor and course faculty of the extenuating circumstance no later than 2 hours before start of the clinical session.

-- If the circumstance is not consider extenuating then the student will be considered absent from the clinical session and assigned a clinical failing grade. - If the circumstance is considered extenuating then the student will arrange with the clinical instructor to make up the missing clinical hours.
+- In extenuating circumstances, (i.e., hospitalizations, reported positive COVID, jury duty, military reserve) the student is expected to notify their clinical instructor and course faculty of the extenuating circumstance no later than 2 hours before start of the clinical session. - If the circumstance is not considered extenuating then the student will be considered absent from the clinical session and assigned a clinical failing grade.
+The student must provide documentation of the absence on the specific day of occurrence. - If the circumstance is considered extenuating then the student will arrange with the clinical instructor to make up the missing clinical hours.